Managing devices with the administrator console

 Duplicate devices are not created in the following situations:

 - if devices are created by only one source

 - if devices are created from different sources independently

 - if different sources use the same naming convention when creating the devices; for example, IP address, host name, or fully qualified domain name

 - the device is created using the fully qualified domain name of the host computer where the device is located

-- each adapter must use the fully qualified domain name of the device if the device is referenced from multiple adapters.
+- each source must use the fully qualified domain name of the device if the device is referenced from multiple sources.